-Sales and marketing is all about touchpoints – getting in front of, and staying in front of your target audience and ideal buyer.
-As sales-driven marketers, we know that B2B sales aren’t (usually) made on the first call, and that the relationship shouldn’t be one-and-done.
+Sales and marketing are all about touchpoints – getting in front of, and staying in front of your target audience and ideal buyer.
+As sales-driven marketers, we know that B2B sales aren’t (usually) made on the first call and that the relationship shouldn’t be one-and-done.
 It’s about leveraging the relationship, building a deeper connection with your customer, and growing accounts.
 This means that campaigns should focus on touchpoints — engaging with current, past, and could-be customers over and over again.

 Marketing automation enables you to stay in front of quality leads and increase your touch points while reducing overall load and strain on your marketing team.

 Marketing automation, in the simplest terms, is the practice of using software to automate the process of connecting with your prospects via e-marketing, like your website, email, and content/blog.
 There are a number of solutions for automation for manufacturers of any size.

 Marketing automation is the bridge between the marketing/sales gap and enables your website to act as a business system rather than a marketing brochure that happens to live on the web.
 By tracking detailed metrics, or key performance indicators, manufacturers can make smarter marketing decisions based on quantifiable data, and ultimately provide more qualified leads for their business development teams.
 With automation, marketers can automate the process of sending targeted email messages to specified lists of prospects and customers based on their interests.

 Assuming you’ve already defined your ideal buyer persona, automation enables marketers to create and implement targeted marketing campaigns, increasing engagement from your audience with less human-capital required.